Feramance/qBitrr/README.md

 #### Install the requirements run:

-- `python -m pip install -r requirements.text` (I would recommend in a dedicated [venv](https://docs.python.org/3.3/library/venv.html) but that's out of scope.
+- `python -m pip install qBitrr` (I would recommend in a dedicated [venv](https://docs.python.org/3.3/library/venv.html) but that's out of scope.

 #### Run the script

 - Make sure to update the settings in `config.ini`
+- Activate your venv
-- Run `python main.py`
+- Run `qbitrr`

 #### Contributions